aryar11/CudaMandelbrot/README.md

 make
 ```

-This will generate the executable(s) in the build directory.
+This will generate the executable

 ## Usage